Find Articles and More: Sociology Databases

 - Academic Search Complete: large, multidisciplinary and easy to use; includes lots of full-text articles.

-- Google Scholar: a simple and powerful way to broadly search for scholarly articles, reports and books.
-If if you are a novice searcher, however, it may not be easy to decipher the list of results.
+- Google Scholar: a simple and powerful way to broadly search for scholarly articles, theses and books.
+Not everything here is peer-reviewed.

-For news, magazine and journal articles of Canadian origin or covering Canadian subjects (but not necessarily academic or anthropological material) start with these general sources:
+For news, magazine and journal articles of Canadian origin or covering Canadian subjects start with these general sources:

 - Canadian Newsstream: full-text access to Canadian daily newspapers including the Gazette.